New around here?

 Words & Images by Dirk Dallas

 Have you ever wondered how photos are created with a bird's eye view?
 (Us too!)
-Follow along as we hear stories, tricks & trips from Dirk Dallas - founder of From Where I Drone.
+Follow along as we hear stories, tricks, and drone photography tips from Dirk Dallas - founder of From Where I Drone.
 Spoiler alert: no airplanes or helicopters were used in the making of these photos.

 I have been shooting at eye-level for years.
 I needed a new challenge.

 Basically, I am using a flying camera.
 My setup consists of a drone that has four propellers with a camera that is attached underneath.
 My drone allows me to capture photos and video from any height up to 400 feet.
 I control the drone using a remote control that is connected to an iPad so I can see what the camera is seeing and capture the world in a entirely new way.

 I started photography back in 2008 when the first iPhone came out.
 At the time, I was making films and I decided to use the iPhone's camera to practice my eye for composition by taking a photo every single day for one year.
 After awhile I had a bunch of photos on my camera roll so I started sharing them online.
 That is when I began to see how photography was a way for me to connect with other like-minded people from all around the world.
 Eventually I found photographers that encouraged me, critiqued me, and pushed me to be better.